Moiz-ncai/ParkIT/README.md

 ### Car Detection and Real-time Monitoring

-1. **Enable Car Detection**:
+1. **Enable Vehicle Detection**:
-   - Go to the "Car Detection" tab
+   - Go to the "Vehicle Detection" tab
-   - Check "Enable Car Detection" to start detection
+   - Check "Enable Vehicle Detection" to start detection
    - The YOLOv11 model will automatically download on first run

 2. **Configure Detection Settings**: